-It is of great importance that primary care physicians are aware of the ways to evaluate the other ligaments of the knee (MCL, lateral collateral ligament and posterior cruciate ligament (PCL)) since the association of these injuries is quite common.
+Care must be taken to evaluate the other ligaments of the knee (MCL, lateral collateral ligament, posterolateral corner injuries and posterior cruciate ligament (PCL)) since the association of these injuries is quite common.
 To test for MCL and LCL stability, the physician must have the patient lay down on the table and with one hand hold the femur in place and with the other apply a valgus and then a varus force at the knee in order to test for “opening” of the knee joint.
 When the valgus force applied creates an opening of the joint on the medial side, a MCL injury must be further inspected.
 By applying a varus force the LCL ligament is tested.
 If the opening of the joint occurs at the lateral aspect, a LCL is highly likely.

 The PCL is another structure that is important to examine when an injury to the knee has occurred.
 Incidence of PCL injuries varies according to the patient population and the event that leads to evaluation, i.e. traumatic injury or non-traumatic.
 The overall incidence reported by Wind et al, is 3% in the general population, whereas in the traumatic setting is 37%.
 When high velocity injuries are seen, the same authors have reported a 95% of combined injuries which supports our recommendation to evaluate the PCL when knee trauma has occurred.
 The best clinical ways to evaluate the PCL are the posterior drawer test which is performed in the same manner as the anterior drawer test but directing the force applied at the tibia posteriorly.
 This test has been reported to have a 90% sensitivity and 99% specificity according to O`Keefe et al (33).
 A positive test constitutes an ill-defined end point of tibia translation and if the tibia translates more than 10-15mm according to some (32).
+The quad activation test is used in the examination of the PCL by placing the patient in a supine position and flexing the patients’ knee to 90 degrees.
+The examiner sits on the patients’ foot and asks the patient to “kick” or apply force directing the foot to the ceiling.
+This force causes the quadriceps muscle to activate and if a PCL injury exists, to translate the tibia anteriorly.
+This test was reviewed in a systematic review by Kopkow et al and they report sensitivity from 53% to 98% and specificity from 96 to 100% (37).
+The same systematic review states that the quadriceps activation test is the most useful for detecting a PCL injury.